AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 The EST Client manufacturer SHOULD issue a unique TLS Client Certificate for every device.
 It is RECOMMENDED that this certificate be valid for a maximum of 10 years.
 The Root CA used to sign it is RECOMMENDED to be valid for a maximum of 20 years.

-An EST Client SHOULD allow EST to be disabled, preventing the EST Client from being automatically provisioned with a TLS Certificate if required by the networks security policy.
+An EST Client SHOULD allow EST to be disabled, preventing the EST Client from being automatically provisioned with a TLS Certificate if required by the network's security policy.
 The default value SHOULD be EST **Enabled**.

-An EST Client SHOULD allow manual configuration of the EST Server's Hostname and Port, to prevent the EST Client from requesting a TLS Certificate from a rogue server.
+An EST Client SHOULD allow manual configuration of the EST Server's Hostname, Port and Arbitrary Label, to prevent the EST Client from requesting a TLS Certificate from a rogue server.
 The default value SHOULD be **Not Set**, enabling DNS-SD discovery.

 An EST Client SHOULD allow explicit trust of EST server to be disable, to prevent the EST Client from requesting a TLS Certificate from a rogue server.
 The default value SHOULD be explicit trust of EST Server **Enabled**.
 More information about explicit trust of an EST Server can be found in the [Get Root CA](#get-root-ca) section.